ssvlabs/ssv-network/docs/operators.md

     2. Check if the address is a whitelisting contract.
 Then call its `isWhitelisted()` function.

 If the caller is not authorized for any of the whitelisted operators, the transaction will revert with the `CallerNotWhitelistedWithData(<operatorId>)` error.

+**Important**: Changes to an operator's whitelist will not impact existing validators registered with that operator.
+Only new validator registrations will adhere to the updated whitelist rules.